 Cincinnati State provides many services (https://www.cincinnatistate.edu/students/student-support) to assist students in achieving success, from the first semester until graduation.
 From academic support to career coaching, and technical support, we provide a variety of tools for students to succeed.

 What are the campus locations and parking options?

 Our main campus in Clifton offers two garages, off street parking and metro discounts.
 The Middletown, West Campus in Harrison and our Workforce Training facility in Evendale have free onsite parking.
-Campus locations (https://www.cincinnatistate.edu/contact-us/campuses) and directions may be found online.
+Campus locations can be found under the About Us tab on our website.

 Does CState have an emergency notification system?